noir-lang/docs/versioned_docs/version-0.3.2/index.md

 ## What is Noir?

 Noir is a domain specific language for creating and verifying proofs.
-It's design choices are influenced heavily by Rust.
+Its design choices are influenced heavily by Rust.

 ## What's new about Noir?

-Noir is much more simple and flexible in design as it does not compile immediately to a fixed NP-complete language.
+Noir is much simpler and more flexible in design relative to other zkDSLs, as it does not compile immediately to a fixed NP-complete language.
 Instead Noir compiles to an intermediate language which itself can be compiled to an arithmetic circuit or a rank-1 constraint system.
 This in itself brings up a few challenges within the design process, but allows one to decouple the programming language completely from the backend.
 This is similar in theory to LLVM.